I bet you rolled your eyes the first time you heard someone use the phrase "personal branding."

 Sounds awfully pew-pew finger-guns wink-wink elevator-pitchy, right?

 Here's the thing: real personal branding is nothing like what you've been led to believe.
+You already have a brand!
 Your personal brand is what people say about you when you're not in the room.
-It's knowing who you are, how you're perceived, what your talents, skills, and values are, and having the confidence to live an authentic, integrated personal and professional life that brings you happiness and encourages you to make this world a better place for all of us.
+It's knowing who you are, how you're perceived, what your talents, skills, and values are, and having the confidence to live an authentic, integrated personal and professional life that brings you fulfillment and encourages you to make this world a better place for all of us.

 Personal branding is not a logo.
 It's not a presentation.
 It's not rehearsing a videotaping a 4-minute speech about yourself just in case you run into the CEO of your dreams (barf).
 It's not thinking that because the world loves cupcakes that all of a sudden you need to love cupcakes and become the 9,362,117th cupcake Instagrammer.
 Nope.
 None of that.